Updated July 10, 2023

 - Draft and File documents: The state laws dictate how to draft the trust.
 For example, in some states, the grantor must fill out the trust documents with the state probate court.
 Research the precise process in your state and do the needful.

 - Appoint a Trustee: The grantor needs to appoint a trustee who is over 18, mentally competent, and without a criminal record.
 The trustee is responsible for executing the terms of the trust.
-In some cases, the grantor can also appoint itself as the trustee of the trust.
+In some cases, the grantor can also appoint himself as the trustee of the trust.

 - Transfer assets: In this step, they need to identify all the assets for the trust.
 The settler must transfer assets requiring legal titles to the trustee’s name.
 These are assets such as real estate, cars, bank deposits, etc. In the case of assets like art and jewelry, the grantor must transfer the right to the trustee.